jordandobson/wordpress/README.txt

 == DESCRIPTION:

-The Wordpress gem provides posting to a Wordpress.com blog or a self hosted wordpress by provided your username, password, login url(if you host your blog) and your blog content.
-With this gem, you have access to add a text entry on Wordpress blug by providing these options: a title, body, and tags.
-You must include at least a title or body for your post.
+The Wordpress gem provides posting to a Wordpress.com blog or a self hosted wordpress by providing your username, password, login url(if you host your blog) and your blog content.
+With this gem, you have access to add a text entry on Wordpress blog by providing these options: title text, body text, and a tag array.
+You must include at least title text or body text for your post.

 Posting images with posts, posting only images and pulling down your posts will be available very soon.